Breast cancer

 There’s no single cause of breast cancer, but several factors can influence risk.

-• Hormonal influences: Estrogen exposure over many years through early menstruation, late menopause, or hormone therapy, can play a role in how breast cells grow and divide.
+Hormonal influences: Prolonged estrogen exposure through early menstruation, late menopause, or certain hormone therapies, can affect how breast cells grow and divide over time.

-• Lifestyle and environment: Diet, alcohol consumption, physical activity, and exposure to certain chemicals may also contribute to hormonal imbalance and oxidative stress, both of which affect breast tissue health.
+Lifestyle and environment: Alcohol consumption, physical inactivity, obesity, and exposure to certain chemicals may contribute to hormonal imbalance and oxidative stress, both of which affect breast tissue health.

-• Age and family history: Risk generally increases with age, particularly after 40.
-Having a close relative with breast cancer can also raise the likelihood, though many cases occur with no family link.
+Age and family history: Risk increases with age, particularly after 40.
+Having a close relative with breast cancer can also raise individual risk, though many cases occur with no family link.

 How is breast cancer detected?